A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Abstract

 \section{Abstract}

-As wildfires in the United States are becoming more frequent and severe, mitigating wildfire ignition risk from power line faults is an increasingly crucial effort.
+As wildfires in the United States are becoming more frequent and severe, mitigating the risk of wildfire ignitions from power line faults is an increasingly crucial effort.
 Long-term ignition prevention strategies, especially converting overhead lines to underground cables, are expensive.
 Thus, it is important to prioritize upgrades on lines that will reduce wildfire ignition risk the most.
 However, since so many factors contribute to ignition risk, it is difficult to quantify the wildfire risk associated with power lines.
 This paper examines how various risk definitions based on historical wildfire risk maps can be used to inform transmission upgrade planning.
 These risk metrics are evaluated using an optimization model that determines which overhead lines should be undergrounded such that the total wildfire risk in the network is minimized.
 The risk assignment and upgrade selection are tested on both a synthetic network and the actual transmission lines in California.

-\thanksto{ This work is funded by the National Science Foundation (NSF) under Grant.
+\thanksto{ Submitted to the 22nd Power Systems Computation Conference (PSCC 2022).\\ This work is funded by the National Science Foundation (NSF) under Grant.
 No. ECCS-2045860 and partially supported by the NSF Graduate Research Fellowship Program under Grant No. DGE-1747503.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.}